Employer Branding: Definition, Strategy, and Examples

 • Compensating employees fairly for their talent

 People are more likely to trust what others say about your brand instead of what you have to say about it.
-So, if you want a great employer brand, invest in delivering the best experiences for the people within and outside of your organization.
+So, if you want a great employer brand, invest in delivering the best experiences for those within and outside of your organization.

 Why is employer branding important?